camba1/cdcon21BuildDriver/README.md

 Additionally, we have the following files in the root directory as well:

-- `.dockerignore`: Files to be ignored when building service images
+- `project.toml`: Files to be ignored when building service images
 - `.gitignore`: Files to be ignored by git
 - `docker-compose`: File controls the building of the different services and their dependencies
 - `docker-compose-test`: Override compose file that can be used to test different services with their dependencies